-Regardless of the challenges she faces in her job at Beechwood, Rhodejah finds great reward in helping the patients and families, so much so that she plans to continue working there through the school year.
+Regardless of the challenges she faces in her job at Beechwood, Rhodejah finds great reward in helping the patients and families.

 “I feel like the whole purpose of my job is rewarding.
 I can go to a patient’s room and give them good news that family is there.
 There is a large group of patients who don’t get visits from anyone, and I like to take them outside or play a game with them.
 They seem to enjoy that – even though they are up there in age, the same old thing every day gets boring.
 You’re sitting in your room or you’re rolling around in the hallway.
 The little things make them happy.
 If they like it, I love it!”

 Lindsey Fairbank, Senior

 Academics: Criminal Process

 When Lindsey Fairbank decided what she wanted to study in college, it wasn’t at the suggestion of a school advisor or even a parent.
 A favorite television show inspired her.
 “In high school, I watched a lot of Criminal Minds, and I wanted to do the kind of law enforcement work they were doing.
 I couldn’t see myself doing anything else…